Jörg Colberg - Text and Image, Image and Text

 Course fee - 500 EUR (reduced fee 350 EUR for Latvian participants).

-NB!
-The course may start later than 11 May, as soon as the group is complete.
+The course will start as soon as the group of 8 participants is complete (expected start in May 2021).

 Advance payment will be required to confirm participation in the class.